gigapixel/rybellion-test/README.md

 Rybellion Test Project
 ======================
-The test project for demo Rybellion framework.
+A test project for demo Rybellion framework.

 About
 -----